univox-students/docs/docs/index.md

 # WCR Website

+!!! warning

+    We have enacted a new Committee role of the **Website and Communication Officer** for the management of the WCR online presence.
+You can learn more by visiting the [dedicated page](/docs/introduction/officer), or emailing us at [wcr.externalaffairs@univ.ox.ac.uk](mailto:wcr.externalaffairs@univ.ox.ac.uk).

 ## About
 The Weir Common Room (WCR) is the Middle Common Room of the University College, Oxford, representing all the graduate students in the University College (Univ).
 The WCR is also the physical space in the College where graduate students can relax and socialise.